-- 1. The plan covers emergency care or urgently needed care that you get from an out-ofnetwork provider.
-Neighborhood will pay a reasonable charge for these services.
-You may be billed for any remaining charges.
+- 1. The plan covers emergency care or urgently needed care that you get from an out-of-network provider.
+You are only responsible for paying your in-network cost-share for the emergency service.
+Neighborhood will pay out-of-network providers and facilities directly.
 For more information about this, and to see what emergency or urgently needed care means, see Section 3 in this chapter. - 2.
 If you need medical care that our plan is required to cover and the providers in our network cannot provide this care, you can get this care from an out-of-network provider.
 A preauthorization must be obtained from Neighborhood prior to seeking care.
 In this situation, you will pay the same as you would pay if you got the care from a network provider.
 For information about getting approval to see an out of network provider, or about how to initiate a preauthorization to see an out-of-network provider, see Section 2.4 in this chapter.